illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ### `kill <pid>`

 The ever-useful panic button.
-Sends `SIGTERM` to the specified process.
+Sends `SIGKILL` to the specified process.

 Use the appropriate prints from `format.h` for:
 - Successfully sending `SIGKILL` to process